aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/animate-charts-pptx-aspose-slides-java/_index.md

 ---
-title: "Animate Charts PowerPoint Using Aspose.Slides for Java – A Step‑by‑Step Guide"
+title: "How to Animate Chart in PowerPoint with Aspose.Slides for Java"
-description: "Learn how to animate charts PowerPoint presentations with Aspose.Slides for Java.
-Follow this step‑by‑step tutorial to add dynamic chart animations and boost audience engagement."
+description: "Learn how to animate chart and add animation pptx chart using Aspose.Slides for Java.
+This step‑by‑step guide shows you how to bring data to life in PowerPoint presentations."
-date: "2025-12-01"
+date: "2026-02-04"
 weight: 1
 url: "/java/animations-transitions/animate-charts-pptx-aspose-slides-java/"
 keywords: